-Your creativity can turn a clearing in the woods into a perfect place for meditation, ritual, dancing, performance, chilling, teaching, meeting or partying.
-If you want to assure a spot for your art at the event, look for the official announcement from the Placement Core before the event.
+Your creativity can turn a clearing in the woods into a perfect place for meditation, ritual, dancing, performance, chilling, teaching, meeting, or partying.
+If you want to ensure a spot for your art at the event, look for the official announcement from Placement Core before the event.
+Get the announcements on the official mailing list.
 You can also wait until the start of the event to place your art, but by then there are fewer options.
-If a space hasn’t been taped off for a camp or another piece of art and as long as you show respect for your neighbors and public spaces, your project can go wherever you choose (unless it involves fire, see Fire heading above).
+Your project can go wherever you choose, provided that:

-Electricity is not supplied by the event, but may be available in limited areas by camps with generators.
-If your project requires power it’s usually best to provide your own or connect with a camp that you can share resources with on the Firefly-blink mailing list.
+Electricity is not supplied by the event, but may be made available in limited areas by camps with generators.
+If your project requires power, it’s usually best to provide your own or connect with a camp that you can share resources with on the Fireflyblink mailing list.

 Remember, Firefly is a Leave No Trace event.
 This means your project should be planned to have minimal impact on the land, and you will be expected to remove it entirely at the end of the event AND make sure that the area immediately around your piece has been left as clean, or cleaner, than when you found it.

-Anything is possible at Firefly, especially when you take into account collaboration between participants.
-If you have an idea but need volunteers, advice, or resources to make it happen, posting to the Firefly Blink List or the Facebook Group is the best way to find them.
+Anything is possible at Firefly, especially when you collaborate!
+If you need volunteers, advice, or resources to make your idea happen, posting to the Fireflyblink mailing list or the Facebook Group is the best way to find them.

 Firefly is proud to offer grants for creative projects.
 For more information, see the Art Grants page.

-Don’t forget, all Firefly participants – including artists, performers, and organizers – need tickets.
-The latest information on ticketing and ticket availability can be found on the Tickets page of this site.
+Don’t forget: all Firefly participants – including artists, performers, and organizers – need tickets.
+The latest information on ticketing and ticket availability can be found on the Tickets page.